ulfschneider/ulf.website/content/posts/2022-04-14-fairlight-strael-build-log.md

 ### Steps

 There is not much.
 I use anti-seize on the pedal threads and screw them into the crankarms.
-I´m aware the pedals should be torqued to 30 - 40 Nm generally but I torque it to 15 Nm which is already so tight that loosen it later is sometimes difficult.
+I'm aware the pedals should be torqued to 30 - 40 Nm generally but I torque it to 15 Nm which is already so tight that loosen it later is sometimes difficult.

 <figure>
 <img src="/img/strael/pedals.jpg" alt="A hand holding two Shimano XTR pedals">
-<figcaption>The pedals I´m using on all of my bikes</figcaption>
+<figcaption>The pedals I'm using on all of my bikes</figcaption>
 </figure>

 ## Install the chain